dylan-thinnes/math-parser/README.md

 if you would like any new operator specified, or feel free to write it yourself and submit a pull request!

-# Limits
-Attempting to take exponents of numbers that are too large will result in a TooLarge error being thrown.
-This is because MathExpr was originally designed to be part of a front-facing API.

-Removing these limits are trivial - please tell me if you would like them removed.

 # Algorithmic Underpinnings
 Uses parser combinators from the parser-combinators library to understand expressions and turn them into a syntax tree.
 The previous implementation,